Available July 1, 2022 for Aquifer Curricular Partners

 Overview

-Aquifer – supported by the Arthur Vining Davis Foundations – has developed a national, standardized curriculum and online course that addresses critical gaps in palliative care learning across undergraduate medical and health professions education.
+Aquifer – supported by the Arthur Vining Davis Foundations – developed a national, standardized curriculum and online course that addresses critical gaps in palliative care learning across undergraduate medical and health professions education.

 Why Primary Palliative Care?